Scroll down to see all events. Read our calendar for abstracts of research & education going on at Sagehen.

 Course Textbook and Other Required Materials

 Students need to purchase a field journal and the course text: The California Naturalist Handbook (30% discount code here).
 Please complete pre-course reading assignments: there will not be enough free time during the course to catch up from behind!
-Students should bring their textbook and field journal to every class and field trip session.
+Students should bring their textbook and a nature journal to every class and field trip session.
 Please bring your smartphone with the iNaturalist app installed and activated with your account.
 Participants may also find a small 10x hand lens and binoculars useful, but they are not required.

 More info about the Sagehen course offering